baggyg/BendyVR/README.md

 # ![Bendy VR](https://github.com/baggyg/BendyVR/blob/main/WebsiteAssets/BendyVRGithub.jpg)

+**Update (18/01/2023): Pico 3 / 4 - If you are using the Streaming Assistant, Pico are aware they have a problem with skeleton bindings.
+They have stated: 'skeleton will be added in streaming assistant version 9.4.*.
+This version will be released at the end of February'.
+In the meantime if you want to play on Pico you will need Virtual Desktop.**

 Bendy VR is a VR mod for [Bendy and the Ink Machine](https://store.steampowered.com/app/622650/Bendy_and_the_Ink_Machine/), with full motion control support.
 This is Team Beef's very first (of hopefully many) PCVR mods.

 I would firstly like to thank Raicuparta for the example and work he has already contributed to Flat2VR mods.
 Its fair to say that either BendyVR would not have existed without his VR mods or would have certainly taken a much longer time to create.
 Quite a few systems are based upon or using his work, including the Installer.
 Raicuparta has a slew of his own VR mods which you can browse [on his website](https://raicuparta.com/).